 - RULES FOR FISHING

-(b) During the period from 16th.
-June to 25th February in the following year fishing may be by any legal means.
+- During the period from 16th.
+June to 27th February in the following year fishing may be by any legal means.

 Barbless or de-barbed hooks must be used for catch-and-release and for mixed catch-and-keep and catch-and-release angling.

-(i) Trout to be released may be released in the water if practical.
+- Trout to be killed must be dispatched with all reasonable speed.
 If not, they should be handled with care and returned to the water without delay.

-(a) Trout caught may be kept or released within the terms of Rule 7.
+- Trout caught may be kept or released within the terms of Rule 6.
 Trout caught on a barbed hook may be released except that deeply hooked or badly bleeding trout must be killed.
 If a trout is caught on a barbless or de-barbed hook it may be released.

 - BOATS: Use of the landing stage and TAA Ltd. boats has been suspended.